A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Introduction

-In some of these cases it may happen that users of a specific sensor do not have access to the TCAD mesh of the non-trivial field.
-This poses a serious problem for these users, who effectively lack the first building block of the device simulation and therefore cannot properly simulate its response.
-To overcome this limitation, we show that combining public beam-test data and a very limited public TCAD-based knowledge, we are able to effectively reconstruct the 3D electric field function in the pixel cell of one important and widely used example, namely the ALPIDE monolithic silicon sensor~\cite{ALPIDE1,ALPIDE2,ALPIDE3,ALPIDE4,ALPIDE5}.
+The TCAD simulation is particularly important for new monolithic active pixel sensors (MAPS)~\cite{SNOEYS2013125}, which are used more and more extensively in recent years thanks to the development of sub-micron capabilities in different foundries worldwide.
+MAPS are now becoming popular, e.g., for the next-generation high-energy physics experiments (for tracking, vertexing and calorimetry) and elsewhere.
+It may happen that users of a specific sensor do not have access to the TCAD field map of the non-trivial field.
+This poses a serious problem for these users, who effectively lack the first building block of the device simulation and therefore cannot properly simulate its response as a detector.
+To overcome this limitation, we show that combining public beam-test data and a very limited public TCAD simulation output knowledge, we are able to effectively approximate the 3D electric field function in the pixel cell of one important and widely used example: the ALPIDE monolithic silicon sensor~\cite{ALPIDE1,ALPIDE2,ALPIDE3,ALPIDE4,ALPIDE5}.
 The ALPIDE (ALice PIxel DEtector) sensor was developed by and for the ALICE~\cite{ALICE} experiment at the LHC together with TowerJazz~\cite{TJ}.
 The inner tracking system (ITS) of ALICE~\cite{ALICEITS} has been upgraded successfully in 2021 with this new technology and it is now the largest pixel detector ever built.
-The successful ALPIDE technology is also being used elsewhere in other experiments/facilities like LUXE~\cite{LUXECDR}, sPHENIX~\cite{PHENIX:2015siv,Dean:2021rlo}, DESY's beam-test facility~\cite{DESYTELESCOPE}, the CSES-2 satellite mission~\cite{Iuppa:2021ozs}) in space, Proton Computed Tomography (pCT)~\cite{pCT1,pCT2}, and more.
-However, despite its wide usage, the TCAD sampling points (referred to hereafter as ``mesh'') are not available to the community as it is under proprietary restriction.
+The successful ALPIDE technology is also being used elsewhere in other experiments/facilities like LUXE~\cite{LUXECDR}, sPHENIX~\cite{PHENIX:2015siv,Dean:2021rlo}, DESY's beam-test facility~\cite{DESYTELESCOPE}, the CSES-2 satellite mission~\cite{Iuppa:2021ozs} in space, Proton Computed Tomography (pCT)~\cite{pCT1,pCT2}, and more.
+However, despite its wide usage, the TCAD electric field map is not available to the community as it is under proprietary restriction.